Egg & Sperm Fertilisation with IVF: Immature & Mature Eggs

 An egg at the very immature germinal vesicle stage

-Figure 7 – An egg at the very immature germinal vesicle stage: sperm have tried to fertilise this egg (as seen by the sperm adhering to the outer shell of the egg) but because the egg is immature, sperm cannot fertilise the egg
+Figure 9 – An egg at the very immature germinal vesicle stage: sperm have tried to fertilise this egg (as seen by the sperm attaching to the outer shell of the egg), but because the egg is immature, sperm cannot fertilise the egg.

-Unfortunately, these eggs will also not form embryos and cannot be used in the next stage of IVF (embryo transfer).
+Unfortunately, these eggs will not form viable embryos and cannot be used in the next stage of IVF (embryo transfer).

 Understanding the outcomes of fertilisation and insemination during your IVF cycle